 LUMSDEN, Harry Burnett.
 Bay of Bengal 12.11.1821 — Belhelvie, Aberdeenshire 12.8.1896.
 Sir.
 British (Scottish) Colonial Offcer in India.
 Lieutenant-General.
 Son of Colonel Thomas L. and Hay Burnett, cousin of —> Matthew L. After early years in Bengal he was sent to his grandmother in Aberdeenshire.
 Came to India as cadet in 1838, served in North-West India (1852-55 on leave in the U.K.), participated in the first Anglo-Afghan war, in Anglo-Sikh wars and in 1857.
 In 1847 established the Corps of Guides.
-In 1862-69 in Hyderabad commanding Nizam’s army, then soon returned to the U.K. and settled in family estate, which he inherited in 1874.
+In 1862-69 in Hyderabad commanding Nizam’s army, then soon returned to the U.K. and settled in family estate Belhelvie, which he inherited in 1874.
+K.C.S.I.
+1873.
+Formally retired in 1875.
 Married 1866 (when on leave) Fanny Myers.

 Publications: The Mission to Kandahar.5+282 p.
-Calcutta 1860 (much on Nuristani language and ethnography).
+Calcutta 1860 (much on Nuristani languages and ethnography).

 Sources: *P. Lumsden & G.R.
 Elsmie, Lumsden of the Guides.
 L. 1899; Wikipedia with drawing.